 Information obtained during the assessments is used to ensure that program and student learning outcomes are being met.
-The databases are maintained by the Research and Graduate Program Coordinator and the CHE office staff.
+The databases (and Teams' folders) are maintained by the Graduate Program Coordinator and the CHE office staff.
 Each faculty in the department monitors his/her advisees' progress and makes adjustments to help ensure that students are progressing satisfactorily towards completing their degree requirements.
 Program needs and indicators of student quality are routinely assessed and used to guide the process for admission.
-The CHE Graduate Committee meets periodically to discuss programmatic items, to share ideas for new initiatives, and to conduct initial reviews and make recommendations regarding admission of applicants to the CHE graduate programs.
+The CHE Graduate Committee meets periodically to discuss programmatic items, to share ideas for new initiatives, and to make recommendations regarding admission of applicants to the CHE graduate programs.
 In reviewing applications, the committee uses an 11-item rubric to score applicants (per guidance in the TTU Graduate Catalog).
-Each applicable item in the rubric is scored out of 10 points, and an overall percentage score is calculated.
 A threshold score has been established by the committee at or above which an applicant would be recommended for full admission, and a lower score has been established that would lead to a recommendation of provisional admission.
 Below this latter score, the committee would recommend that admission be denied.

-Specific examples of continuous improvement as a result of evaluation of program and student learning outcomes include the following actions: (1) Using input gathered at department and graduate committee meetings, the threshold scores for recommendations of full and provisional admission have been increased steadily over time, with the thought being that those with higher scores will have more potential to be successful in the graduate program.
-(2) The CHE graduate program has a high percentage of female students and international students as well as of students who are graduates from the CHE undergraduate program.
-Review of the program demographics continues to be conducted to ensure that these indicators of program diversity are achieved.
-(3) To complement on-campus sources of graduate student support and to further increase the amount of external funding, the department Chair as PI and other faculty in CHE and across campus recently have resubmitted (February 2019) a grant proposal to the NSF's National Research Traineeship (NRT) program.
-(4) Finally, evaluations of the graduate curriculum have resulted in new courses as well as updates to the BS-MS fast-track program and approval of the MS non-thesis CHE option.
+Specific examples of continuous improvement as a result of evaluation of program and student learning outcomes include the following actions: (1) Using input gathered at department and graduate committee meetings, the threshold scores for recommendations of full and provisional admission increased steadily over time (but are now somewhat consistent year-in and year-out), with the thought being that those with higher scores will have more potential to be successful in the graduate program.
+(2) For this reporting period, the CHE graduate program shows a modest percentage of female students, a somewhat high percentage of international students, and several students who are graduates from the CHE undergraduate program.
+Review of the program demographics continues to be conducted to ensure that indicators of program diversity are achieved.
+(3) To complement on-campus sources of graduate student support and to further increase the amount of external funding, faculty in CHE and across campus resubmitted (September 2021) a grant proposal to the NSF's National Research Traineeship (NRT) program that is focused on new assistantships and research opportunities.
+(4) In 2020-2021 year, the Chair dedicated several faculty meetings to soliciting ideas for improvement, and required every faculty to turn in quad charts, intent to submit forms, and plans for conference travel to be funded by the Department.
+(5) Finally, as examples, evaluations of the graduate curriculum have resulted in new courses as well as updates to the BS-MS fast-track program and approval of the MS non-thesis CHE option.

-Assessment Process Assessment Process Assessment Frequency 1 CHE Department Graduate Student Admissions and Success Database Tracking spreadsheet 1,2,3 5,6 Upon entrance of student into program and then periodically throughout the year 2 Chemical Engineering Graduate Research Association (CEGRA) Other 4 3,4,6 Periodically throughout the year during department meetings 3 Diversity of Program Demographics FTE Enrollment, Tracking spreadsheet 2 4,6 Periodically throughout each year 4 External and Internal Funding Generated/Obtained Tracking spreadsheet 1,5,6 Annually 5 Graduate Student Enrollment Data FTE Enrollment 1,2 Annually 6 Periodic Review of Graduate Coursework and Curriculum Tracking spreadsheet 3,6 1,2,3 Periodically, or as the need arises 7 Thesis Presentation and Defense, Publications, and Other Presentations Dissertation Criteria 3 1,5,6 End of the student's program and presentations at Student Research day
+Assessment Proce ess Program Goals Student Learning Outcomes Assessment Frequency 1 CHE Department Graduate Student Admissions and Success Database Tracking spreadsheet 1,2,3 5,6 Upon entrance of student into program and then periodically throughout the year 2 Chemical Engineering Graduate Research Association (CEGRA) Other 4 3,4,6 Periodically throughout the year during department meetings 3 Diversity of Program Demographics FTE Enrollment, Tracking spreadsheet 2 4,6 Periodically throughout each year 4 External and Internal Funding Generated/Obtained Tracking spreadsheet 1,5,6 Annually 5 Graduate Student Enrollment Data FTE Enrollment 1,2 Annually 6 Periodic Review of Graduate Coursework and Curriculum Tracking spreadsheet 3,6 1,2,3 Periodically, or as the need arises 7 Thesis Presentation and Defense, Publications, and Other Presentations Dissertation Criteria 3 1,5,6 End of the student's program and presentations at Student Research Day